 Even in 2018, the CBD Contracting Parties were unable to reach an agreement.
 Whether or not "DSI" is to be considered synonymous with genetic resources and whether or not the use of DSI causes benefit sharing obligations remained a matter of dispute.
 Parties agreed on a science based discussion process aimed at overcoming the divergence of views at the upcoming UN-Biodiversity Conference in the context of the adoption of the post 2020 Global Biodiversity Framework.
 The meeting was originally scheduled for October 2020 in Kunming, China.

 Further information on the upcoming decision-making process on digital sequence information under the CBD can be found at https://www.cbd.int/dsi-gr/.
+The Secretariat of the Convention on Biological Diversity (CBD), in collaboration with the ABS Capacity Development Initiative, is organizing a global webinar series on DSI, see also https://www.cbd.int/article/dsi-webinar-series-2020.
 The scientific studies commissioned by the CBD Secretariat on the topic are available as working documents of the Ad hoc Technical Working Group on DSI, which took place online in March 2020, at https://www.cbd.int/meetings/DSI-AHTEG-2020-01.
 The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety is the lead agency for Germany in the CBD negotiations.

 The 17th session of the FAO Commission on Genetic Resources for Food and Agriculture (CGRFA) was held from 18-22 February 2019.
 Here too, the topic "DSI" on genetic resources for food and agriculture was the subject of controversial discussions.